data2health/rdp-portal/RPPR.md

 - **Metadata widgets** to help data providers to build and submit dataset metadata
     - Dataset hosting selector with example hosting options.
     - Dataset licence selector with CreativeCommons license supported.
-    - Dataset metadata authoring tool supports Google Dataset Search.
+    - Dataset metadata authoring tool supports mutlipe data portals.

 - **Schema Hub** to help developers to build metadata schemas on top of existing ones
     - Implementing a schema.org based schema indexer.
     - Implementation a user schema registering interface.
     - Implement a schema search interface to allow users to extend existing ones.

-- **Integration with MenRva**
+- **Data-portal Integration**
-    - Harvest distributed dataset metadata and trigger the metadata-indexing at specific data-portals like MenRva.
+    - Harvest distributed dataset metadata and trigger the metadata-indexing at specific data-portals like [MenRva](https://github.com/data2health/menRva).

 # Timeline (monthly)
 - 7/1/19 Identify and define initial set of metadata schemas to be supported